12 Turangi Walks You Can’t Miss

 6. Tongariro Crossing (8 Hours one way)

-Turangi is often chosen as good base for the famous Tongariro Crossing as it is just 20-25 minutes drive from the Ketetahi Car Park and the town has plenty of shuttle services to The Crossing.
-This 19km one way track takes you over dramatic volcanic landscapes with some of the most captivating mountain views of the country.
+Turangi is often chosen as a base for the famous Tongariro Crossing as it is just 20-25 minutes drive from the Ketetahi Car Park and the town has plenty of shuttle services to The Crossing.
+This 19km one-way track takes you over dramatic volcanic landscapes with some of the most captivating mountain views of the country.
 Find out more at Guide to the Tongariro Alpine Crossing